Explore our blog for insights on buying, financing, remodeling, and taking care of your home.

 We get a lot of mortgage questions.
 Some of the questions come from buyers before they actually get a house and a mortgage.
 Other questions come from homeowners who already have a loan and need something answered to make the home ownership situation more clear.
 Both situations prove helpful to prospective home buyers, and we wanted to address one question that may help you decide whether you can afford to buy a house.
 It also will help current homeowners in a similar situation.

-From article comments to social media posts to emails, we get a lot of questions about buying a home and financing that purchase.
-We do our best to answer these questions privately and publicly, in hopes of helping the person asking, but also the greater crowd of the internet.
-Recently, one came in as a blog comment we thought we'd share.
-So my wife and I are currently starting our venture into buying our first home.
-So my question for you sir is, would it be more in our best interest to save for a down payment or pay off some bills before a purchase is attempted?
+From blog comments to social media posts to emails, we get lots of questions about buying and financing a home.
+We do our best to answer them privately and publicly, in hopes of helping the person asking but also anyone looking to buy.
+We recently received the question below: My wife and I are currently beginning to think about buying our first home.
+Would it be in our best interest to save for a down payment or pay off some bills before a purchase is attempted?